runely/calendar-homey-test/README.md

 1. Open `calendars.json` and find the calendar you want to adjust
 1. Set `saveActive` to `true` to save the file, otherwise set it to `false`
 1. If set to `true`, the file will be saved to `contents/active/<name>_<date>.json`

+Change *timezone* per calendar:
+1. Open `calendars.json` and find the calendar you want to adjust
+1. Add or change the property `tz` and set the *timezone* you want for that calendar